 How NLP works

 The way you see things is not the same as the next person.
-Your filter of the world has been conditioned by your parents, culture and education among many other personal experiences during your life.
+Your filter of the world has been conditioned by your parents, culture, and education, among many other personal experiences during your life.

-Sometimes the way you see the world is beneficial to you.
+Sometimes, the way you see the world is beneficial to you.
 For example, when you can see the positives and good in everything that happens or the opportunities that present themselves in any situation.

-However, there are times that these “wires” in your brain have been programmed to produce a fear (or even worse, phobia) response to a situation, destroy your self-confidence or just straight-up lead to bad habits.
+However, there are times that these “wires” in your brain have been programmed to produce a fear (or even worse, phobia) response to a situation, destroy your self-confidence, or just straight-up lead to bad habits.

 Rewire your brain for success